 New Appointment at the Helm of DGOJ and Return of LaLiga

 The DGOJ and the government have seen eye-to-eye on most issues concerning consumers.
-Therefore, the appointment of Mikel Arana, a former politician, didn’t surprise earlier in May when he stepped in as director-general.
+Therefore, the appointment of Mikel Arana, a former politician, wasn’t a surprise earlier in May when he stepped in as director-general.
 However, rumors swirled.
 The little-known Arana replaced the outgoing incumbent, Juan Espinosa who stepped down after three years on the job.

 The new appointment may have been the doing of Spain’s Minister of Consumer Affairs Alberto Garzon, who has been a vocal opponent of gambling, insisting that more must be done to protect consumers.
 In February, Garzon called for a broader crackdown on gambling advertising, comparing the industry to tobacco.